 Midtown Plaza Carmel

-If you are looking for a spot where the kids can burn off energy and you can grab something great to eat, Midtown Plaza in Carmel delivers.
-The plaza sits between Carmel City Center and the Arts & Design District, so there is always something happening and a new spot to explore.
+If you want a spot where kids can burn off energy and you can grab something good to eat, Midtown Plaza in Carmel is a solid choice.
+The plaza sits between Carmel City Center and the Arts & Design District, so there’s usually something happening.

-On summer evenings, our favorite thing is to bring a blanket and catch one of the free family movies on the big screen.
-You can order food from nearby restaurants and eat dinner on the lawn while the kids run.
-It is an easy weeknight outing, and the kids give it a 10 out of 10 every time.
+Our favorite thing on summer evenings is to bring a blanket and catch one of the free family movies on the big screen.
+Order food from one of the surrounding restaurants, eat dinner on the lawn and let the kids run around before the movie starts.
+It is easy, low-pressure and my kids always ask to go back.

 Fishers AgriPark